-For complete peace of mind it is recommended that a Carbon Monoxide detector approved to BS EN 50291:2001 is fitted in the same room as the stove.
+A Carbon Monoxide detector approved to BS EN 50291:2001 with a sealed battery is required to be fitted in the same room as the stove.

 This detector should be fitted in accordance with the manufacturers instructions.
 Carbon Monoxide is produced by the incomplete combustion of fuels, it is extremely harmful and without a detector it is impossible to detect as it has no colour, odour or taste.